Chocolate Layer Cake

 - 4 ounces unsweetened chocolate, chopped

-- 1 teaspoon instant coffee ( or instant espresso)
+- 1 teaspoon instant espresso powder or instant coffee powder

 - 3 large eggs, room temperature